 Here’s a list of the most overused words on LinkedIn and more information on strategies to craft a profile without them.

 The experience section of the LinkedIn profile is the biggest miss for many users.
 Don’t make the common mistake of copying and pasting what it says on your resume.
 Instead, you should talk about your achievements, milestones you’ve delivered for the company, and the skills you’ve mastered.

 Unless you’re working for a company that is a household name, there’s a high likelihood that someone reading your profile won’t know any of the companies listed.
 Instead of the physical location, put the URL for the website.
 Try adding the company boilerplate to the end of your experience too.

 Similar to the value of a 5-star product review, testimonials on a LinkedIn profile can go a long way.
 Don’t be afraid to ask your current or past colleagues, supervisors, or former classmates for recommendations.
 If you are customer-facing, don’t hesitate to ask your favorite clients.
 Here’s a handy template you can use to start asking.

 Once you’ve updated your profile, your work isn’t over—but there’s no need to spend all day every day updating your page either.
 Aim to take one action, once per day, Monday through Friday.
 Even the smallest effort will keep your profile clean, searchable, and geared for results.

 About the Author

-Vince Dorazio has 20 years of experience in the recruiting and tech industry in Arizona.
-He is currently the Founder & CEO of UpRecruit, a recruiting platform that intelligently matches tech talent to innovative companies in Phoenix.
-He has a passion for the Arizona start-up community and serves as a mentor, advisor, and board member to multiple SaaS companies and non-profits in the Phoenix area.
+Vince Dorazio has 20+ years of experience in the recruiting and tech industry.
+He is currently the Founder & CEO of UpRecruit, a recruiting platform that intelligently matches tech talent to innovative companies.
+He has a passion for the start-up community and serves as a mentor, advisor, and board member to multiple SaaS companies and non-profits.